 Carbonade flamande is a simmered or baked dish of beef, onions, beer (and sometimes stock) and, often, vinegar, sugar, and herbs.
 Mustard is often added.
 A thickening of some kind is usually present, bread, flour, or another starch.
 Spelling varies, you will also see carbonnades flamande, or à la flamande, and the noun in singular or plural.

-The dish is a star performer of the cookery repertoire of the old region of Flanders, an area which straddles three countries: the far north of France area around Lille and Pas-de-Calais, Belgium, and Holland.
+The dish is a star performer in the cookery repertoire of the old region of Flanders, an area which straddles three countries: the far north of France area around Lille and Pas-de-Calais, Belgium, and Holland.

-Originally, carbonade was meat cooked over a bed of coals or burning embers, not a stewed or baked dish as it is today.
+Hence carbonade was meat cooked over a bed of coals or burning embers, not a stewed or baked dish as it is today.
 How these shifts occur is one of the mysteries of food history.

 A note on the beer: It may sound odd on a beer blog to suggest it, but the beer doesn’t really matter.
 I have used lambic, porter, Imperial Stout, Coors Light, and everything in between.
 If you use the sugar, vinegar, and mustard, which you should, it all comes out similar.

 So my rule is, I use any beer I have, or a blend of leavings – almost anything.
 A dash of whisky, brandy, port or gin is good too, but don’t add too much, you don’t want a “brandied” overtone.

 You need a kilogram (2.2 lbs) of beef, a second cut like chuck, round, shoulder, shank.
 It can be sliced in half-inch slices or in chunks.
 I like chunks.
 You can flour the meat or not.

 Sauté it to a medium brown in a pan.
 Don’t add too much beef when browning else it will “steam”, do it in two or three batches.
 Slice yellow or white onions, four or five, sauté them in more fat, any kind will do but I find butter is best, maybe mixed with olive oil.